Charles V of Lorraine: Life

 Charles was born on 3 April 1643 in Vienna, second son of Nicholas, younger brother of Charles IV, Duke of Lorraine, and his wife Claude Françoise of Lorraine.
-In 1634, his father replaced his uncle as Duke; shortly afterwards, France occupied the Duchy of Lorraine and Nicholas went into exile, resigning in favour of his elder brother.
+In 1634, his father replaced his uncle as duke; shortly afterwards, France occupied the Duchy of Lorraine and Nicholas went into exile, resigning in favour of his elder brother.
 The French withdrew in 1661, but invaded again in 1670 and only returned in 1697.

-Charles became heir to the Duchy on the death of his elder brother Ferdinand Philippe (1639–1659).
-In 1678, he married Eleanor of Austria (1653-1697), widow of Michael I, King of Poland; he stood for election twice as King of Poland but was unsuccessful.
+Charles became heir to the duchy on the death of his elder brother Ferdinand Philippe (1639–1659).
+In 1678, he married Eleanor of Austria (1653–1697), widow of King Michael of Poland; he stood for election twice as king of Poland but was unsuccessful.

 They had four children who survived infancy;